-Say you’re about to watch a YouTube video in a browser window.
-Unless you go full-screen, your screensaver could pop on or your display could go to sleep when you don’t want it to.
-The same thing could happen when you’re reading a book in iBooks, or showing colleagues a presentation with Keynote.
+Say you're watching a YouTube video in a browser window.
+If you don't switch to full screen, your screen saver might pop up, or your display might go to sleep when you don't want it to.
+The same thing could happen if you're reading a book in iBooks or showing a presentation to colleagues in Keynote.

-Plus, the scenarios where you want to keep your Mac awake are usually pretty temporary.
-So not only do you have to remember to tell your Mac not to go to sleep, you also have to remember to go put those settings back the way they were when you’re done.
+Also, the scenarios where you want to keep your Mac awake are usually quite temporary.
+So not only do you have to remember to tell your Mac not to go to sleep, but you also have to remember to reset those settings when you're done.

 Lungo fixes all of that.

 Sleep mode puts your Mac into a low-power state.
 Which is great!
 But having a bit more control over your Mac’s sleep schedule would be great, don’t you think?

 Lungo keeps your Mac awake for as long as you want.
 And you can do it with just one click.

 After installing the app, an icon with a cup of coffee will appear at the top of your screen.
 Click it and set the wake-up time you want.
 Simple, isn't it?